opensovereigncloud/metal/docs/concepts/switch.md

 `Switch` object's spec contains:

 - reference to the corresponding `Inventory` object;
+- label selector for discovering of corresponding`SwitchConfig` object;
 - flags `topSpine`, `managed`, `cordon` and `scanPorts` which are used to:
   - define respectively whether switch is a top-spine in connections hierarchy (equals to `false` by default);
   - define if `Switch` object should be reconciled or not (equals to `true` by default);